Detect and Flag Duplicates

 Overview

 Duplicate specimens are common in herbarium collections due to specimen exchange among institutions.
 Identifying and flagging them is crucial for avoiding data inflation and ensuring analytical accuracy.
-The function barroso_flag_duplicates()
+The function barroso_flag_duplicates() provides a fast and flexible way to detect potential duplicates based on collector name, collection number, taxon, and collection date.

 Function: barroso_flag_duplicates()